 Many of the people I most admire, including those of that enlightened day, do not live easy or effortless lives.
 They face incredible battles and display extraordinary strength to keep themselves afloat.

 And perhaps, finally, they did enact a change.
 The mortifying episode that instigated ‘One out of Ten’ in October made me realise that it was finally time to make a leap of faith in the right direction rather than the wrong one.

 There can be rewards for courage, but the right kind of courage – that which lives in the real world and not in fantasy land.

-The time to commemorate this properly will come – for presently it is very difficult to disclose – but the Student Minds team at Leicester became an invaluable source of help this autumn.
+The time to commemorate this properly will come, but the Student Minds team at Leicester became an invaluable source of help this autumn.
 It has turned around my year, started me back on the road to stability, and spurred me to try things I never thought possible.

 Everything about 2013 was hard, and it told.
 Somewhat unexpectedly, 2014 opens with possibilities anew that have all stemmed from this step into the light.
 And everything seems a shade more vibrant and colourful and alive than it did before.